Dear World

-Dear World is a musical with a book by Jerome Lawrence and Robert E. Lee and music and lyrics by Jerry Herman.
+Dear World is a musical with music and lyrics by Jerry Herman and book by Jerome Lawrence and Robert E. Lee.
 With its opening, Herman became the first composer-lyricist in history to have three productions running simultaneously on Broadway.
-It starred Angela Lansbury, who won the Tony Award for Best Leading Actress in a Musical in 1969 for her performance as the Countess Aurelia.
-It is not to be confused with Dear World, the popular photo series where people write meaningful messages on their skin.
+It starred Angela Lansbury, who won the Tony Award for Leading Actress in a Musical in 1969 for her performance as the Countess Aurelia.

-Based on Jean Giraudoux's play The Madwoman of Chaillot as adapted by Maurice Valency, it focuses on the Countesses Aurelia, Constance and Gabrielle, who deviously scheme to stop businessmen from drilling for oil in the Parisian neighbourhood of Chaillot.
-The forces of idealism, love and poetry win over those of greed, materialism and science.
+Based on The Madwoman of Chaillot by French dramatist Jean Giraudoux, as adapted by Maurice Valency, the plot follows the eccentric Countess Aurelia and her struggles against the straitlaced authority figures in her life.
+She and her Chaillot cohort defend their Parisian neighborhood against scheming and corrupt developers.
+The forces of idealism, love, and poetry win over those of greed, materialism, and science.

 Productions and background

 The musical had a notably troubled preview period that included multiple changes to the script and score.
 Lucia Victor, Gower Champion's assistant and a director of several revivals, including Hello, Dolly!, was hired as director, but resigned shortly thereafter, due to "artistic differences" with the musical's star, Angela Lansbury, and the authors, according to The New York Times.
 Peter Glenville was then hired, but resigned following negative reviews during tryouts in Boston, Massachusetts.
 Producer Alexander H. Cohen stated (in an article in The New York Times of November 19, 1968) that "there was no friction between Mr. Glenville and Miss Lansbury, the composer, the authors or the producer... an advance arrangement had been made with Mr. Glenville to direct the show through last week only."
 The show's final director, Joe Layton, was then hired, also replacing the choreographer Donald Saddler.

 The musical opened on Broadway at the Mark Hellinger Theatre on February 6, 1969 and closed on May 31, 1969 after 132 performances and 45 previews.
 In addition to direction and choreography by Joe Layton, scenic design was by Oliver Smith, costume design was by Freddy Wittop and lighting design was by Jean Rosenthal.